 Your cart must be clear of snow and ice in the winter.
 See Snow Shoveling.

 Other helpful information is listed on our "Orange" tag.
-If neccessary, you will also receive a letter by mail explaining the garbage problem.
+If necessary, you will also receive a letter by mail explaining the garbage problem.

 Have trash that doesn’t fit in your garbage cart?